-The Defendants are hereby enjoined from any further sale, distribution, transfer or use in commerce of any form of the HIMALAYA flucarbazone sodium herbicide, pending final disposition of the interlocutory injunction or determination of the patent infringement action, whichever comes earlier.
+The Defendants are hereby enjoined from any further sale, distribution, transfer or use in commerce of any form of the HIMALAYA flucarbazone sodium herbicide, pending final disposition of the interlocutory injunction or determination of the patent infringement action or expiry of the 021 Patent, whichever comes earlier.

 All of the existing stock of the HIMALAYA product is to be held in its current position, pending disposition of the interlocutory injunction.

 - Within twenty days of the release of this decision, an Officer of the Defendants shall swear an affidavit as to the current stock of HIMALAYA that they currently hold.
 This affidavit shall be filed with the Court and held as part of the confidential record.